Pupil Premium/Sports Premium

 The pupil premium is a Government initiative that targets extra money at pupils from deprived backgrounds, which research shows underachieve compared to their non-deprived peers.
 The premium is provided in order to support these pupils in reaching their potential.
 It is in additional to any funding the pupil may receive to support their special educational needs.

 The Government have used pupils entitled to Free School meals as an indicator for deprivation, and have deployed a fixed amount of money to schools per pupil, based on the number of pupils registered for Free School meals.
-This fixed amount of money will increase every year of the course of this current Parliament.
 At Gosberton House Academy we will be using the indicator of those eligible for Free School meals as our target children to ‘narrow the gap’ regarding attainment.

 The Government are not dictating how schools should spend this money, but are clear that schools will need to employ the strategies that they know will support their pupils to increase their attainment, and ‘narrow the gap’.
-Schools will be accountable for narrowing the gap, and there is a planned reform to the school performance tables to include new measures that show the attainment of pupils who receive the pupil premium compare with their peers.
-This expectation applies to special schools where there is a focus on expected rates of progress in comparison to national data sets. ( Progression Guidance)
+Schools will be accountable for narrowing the gap.

 In order to meet the above requirements, the Governing Body of Gosberton House Academy will ensure that provision is made which secures the teaching and learning opportunities that meet the needs of all pupils.
-Our priority in the academic year 2016-2018 will be focussed on ‘narrowing the gap’ for those pupils not on track to achieve the individual targets set for them.
+Our priority in the academic year 2019-2021 will be focused on ‘narrowing the gap’ for those pupils not on track to achieve the individual targets.

-As part of the additional provision made for pupils who belong to vulnerable groups, the Governors of the school will ensure that the needs of socially disadvantaged pupils are adequately assessed and addressed through termly pupil progress meetings, and planned and recorded intervention strategies [IEPs, Behavioural Support Plans, Basic Skills work.]
+As part of the additional provision made for pupils who belong to vulnerable groups, the Governors of the school will ensure that the needs of socially disadvantaged pupils are adequately assessed and addressed through termly pupil progress meetings, and planned and recorded intervention.

 The Governors also recognise that not all pupils who are socially disadvantaged are registered or qualify for free school meals.
 The Governors reserve the right to allocate the Pupil Premium funding to support any pupil, or groups of pupils the school has legitimately identified as being socially disadvantaged or vulnerable pupils.